h2non/youtube-video-api/README.md

                   it as env variable: GOOGLE_LOGIN_EMAIL --password, -p  Google account password, used for automatic OAuth2.
-You can pass it as env variable: GOOGLE_LOGIN_PASSWORD --id, -i        Video idenfitier
+You can pass it as env variable: GOOGLE_LOGIN_PASSWORD --account, -a   Google default email account to use in case of multiple associated Google accounts
+  --id, -i        Video idenfitier
   --video, -v     File path to video
   --rating, -x    Video rating score